-Guest post blog submitted by: OneCause, a leading provider of software for fundraising events, charity auctions, and P2P campaigns.
+Guest post blog submitted by: OneCause, a leading provider of software for fundraising events, charity auctions, and peer-to-peer campaigns.

-When you think of peer-to-peer (P2P) fundraising, what’s the first thing that comes to mind?
+When you think of peer-to-peer fundraising, what’s the first thing that comes to mind?
 It’s probably something along the lines of, your supporters raising money on your behalf.
-While this is true and serves as the foundation of peer-to-peer fundraising (hence the name), there’s another component that needs some attention.
+While this is true and serves as the foundation of peer-to-peer fundraising, hence the name, there’s another component that needs some attention.

 We’re talking about data management.

 The phrase “data management” might make some nonprofit professionals feel a bit intimidated, but this is something that your organization absolutely needs to focus on.
 Following data management strategies and incorporating them into your peer-to-peer campaigns can actually maximize your fundraising potential as well as the level of engagement you have with your supporters.

 You’re already working with participants in your peer-to-peer campaigns, offering them ongoing support, and giving them the tools and resources they need to be successful.
 So how does data tie into all of this?
 We’ll be discussing some data management best practices that can help you make the most of your current peer-to-peer campaigns and all the future ones as well.
 More specifically, these best practices include:

 When you take a closer look at your supporter data and past campaigns, these can better inform your future decisions.
 Are you ready to take a deep dive into these data management strategies?
 Let’s get started!